Back Back

 IVAs are a better option for those people who might not meet the criteria for a DRO, for example, where a car is worth too much, their DI is too high or they are a homeowner.
 IVAs involve monthly payments being made over the space of 5 to 6 years, whereas DROs require a one-off payment of £90 for residents of Northern Ireland, and no payment for residents of England & Wales.

 DROs are more suited to those who don’t have any assets and are unable to pay their debts.
-This individual will also have unsecured debts of under £30,000.
+This individual will also have unsecured debts of under £50,000 (£20,000 in Northern Ireland).
 A positive to a DRO is that it only lasts a year.
 However, it will still be mentioned on your credit file for six years.

 Yes, you should expect that your debt relief order will affect your credit score.
 Whether you have had one in the past or are looking to get one, it can affect your credit score.
 Additionally, this could make it more difficult to get credit in the future, as it stays on your file for 6 years.